Sakha Republic: Russian Empire

 In an administrative reform of 1782, Irkutsk Governorate was created.
 In 1805, Yakutsk Oblast was split from Irkutsk Governorate.

 Yakutsk Oblast in the early 19th century marked the easternmost territory of the Russian Empire, including such Far Eastern (Pacific) territories as were acquired, known as Okhotsk Okrug within Yakutsk Oblast.
 With the formation of Primorskaya Oblast in 1856, the Russian territories of the Pacific were detached from Sakha.

 The Russians established agriculture in the Lena River basin.
 The members of religious groups who were exiled to Sakha in the second half of the 19th century began to grow wheat, oats, and potatoes.
 The fur trade established a cash economy.
 Industry and transport began to develop at the end of the 19th century and in the beginning of the Soviet period.
 This was also the beginning of geological prospecting, mining, and local lead production.
 The first steam-powered ships and barges arrived.

 Sakha's remoteness, compared to the rest of Siberia, made it a place of exile of choice for both Tsarist and Communist governments of Russia.
-Among the famous Tsarist-era exiles were the democratic writer Nikolay Chernyshevsky; Doukhobor conscientious objectors, whose story was told to Leo Tolstoy by Vasily Pozdnyakov; the Socialist Revolutionary and writer Vladimir Zenzinov, who left an account of his Arctic experiences; and Polish socialist activist Wacław Sieroszewski, who pioneered in ethnographic research on the Sakha people.
+Among the famous Tsarist-era exiles were the democratic writer Nikolay Chernyshevsky; Doukhobors, conscientious objectors whose story was told to Leo Tolstoy by Vasily Pozdnyakov; the Socialist Revolutionary Party member and writer Vladimir Zenzinov, who left an account of his Arctic experiences; and Polish socialist activist Wacław Sieroszewski, who pioneered in ethnographic research on the Sakha people.

 A Sakha national movement first emerged during the 1905 Revolution.
 A Yakut Union was formed under the leadership of a Sakha lawyer and city councilor by the name of Vasily Nikiforov, which criticized the policies and effects of Russian colonialism, and demanded representation in the State Duma.
 The Yakut Union acted to make the city council of Yakutsk stand down and was joined by thousands of Sakha from the countryside, but the leaders were arrested and the movement fizzled out by April 1906.
-Their demand for a Sakha repsentative in the Duma, however, was granted.
+Their demand for a Sakha representative in the Duma, however, was granted.